C8forT/ScrcpyWiFi/README.md

         1. Arch Linux - the repository version of scrcpy should work in Arch and any Arch based distributions.
 It worked for me in Arch.

-        2. Ubuntu -  UPDATE:  As of Sept.
-2022, the repository version of scrcpy worked in Linux Mint 21.
+        2. Ubuntu (UPDATE: Sept.
+2022) - the repository version of scrcpy worked in Linux Mint 21.
         I would presume that the repository version of scrcpy will work in Ubuntu 22.04 and other distributions based on Ubuntu 22.04.
 As of Nov.
 2022 the Snap package for scrcpy stopped working on KDE Neon after upgrading to version 22.04.
 If you have the Snap version installed and run into problems, uninstall it and install the repository version.

         3. Debian - for Debian and Debian based distributions (that are not based on Ubuntu), install scrcpy from the source code -